-The Swedish Models -- featuring former members of Cape May and Vinyl Radio -- formed in 2007.
+The Swedish Models were founded in 2007 by former members of Cape May and Vinyl Radio.
 Their sound is punky garage rock, with an emphasis on heavy guitars which has helped them earn a buzz as one of San Diego’s current candidates for “most likely to make it to the bigtime.”

-The band includes two lead vocalists: Andrew Bernhardt and Ryan Waller, both formerly with Vinyl Radio (Waller was also in The Jury, Bernhardt with Cape May).
-The group is filled out by Dusty Paul (Vinyl Radio) and Andrew McNally (Rookie Card).
+The early band included two lead vocalists: Andrew Bernhardt and Ryan Waller, both formerly with Vinyl Radio (Waller was also in the Jury, Bernhardt with Cape May).
+The group was filled out by Dusty Paul (Vinyl Radio) and Andrew McNally (Rookie Card).
 Bassist Mark Wiskowski (Cape May, Roses on Her Grave) was replaced in 2008 by Keith Hilton, who was also in Vinyl Radio.

 Bernhardt came up with the band’s name during a break at one of their first rehearsals.
 “I went to the toilet to talk to an old man about a mule and came back to our rehearsal room, opened the door, and said, ‘Where are all the Swedish models?’
 It would have been sweet to open the door to a room full of hot models, but instead it was just our sweaty and half-drunken band.
 So we continued on as the Swedish Models from that day going forward, and if you have just enough to drink, we really do look like Swedish Models.”